chhabrakaran7/javalearnings/README.md

 1. Explained control flow statements, and it's different types in "src\ControlFlowStatements\about.txt"
 2. All the control flow statement types will be explained with use cases.
 3. Individual coding exercises will be added.
+4. Types of control flow statements: switch, for, while and do while.